doriszd/pands-project/README.md

 ![sepal_len](https://github.com/doriszd/pands-project/blob/master/sepal.png "sepal_leng")

-From the above graph we can see that virginica has the longest sepal length while setosa has the shortest one.
+From the above graph we can see that virginica has the longest sepal while setosa has the shortest one.
 The difference is significant as virginica’s sepal length is around 6.5 cm and setosa’s sepal length is 5 cm.

 #### 2. Comparison of Sepal Width Distributions
 #Import seaborn and matplotlib